Skip to content

 Key Takeaway

-FireHard WER is designed to complement, not replace, the NRC National Guide.
+FireHard is designed to complement, not replace, the NRC National Guide.
 The NRC Guide provides the hazard framework and community-scale recommendations.
-FireHard WER provides the specification-grade construction detail that the NRC Guide deliberately leaves to others.
+FireHard provides the designer-ready design guidance that the NRC Guide deliberately leaves to others.
 Together they cover the full spectrum from national hazard mapping to individual fastener specifications.